 - Using three basic metrics to track and display your progress: strain, sleep, and recovery.

-- Monitoring every aspect of your sleep, from how long you stay on each stage to how many times was your sleep disturbed.
+- Monitoring every aspect of your sleep, from how long you stay on each stage to how many times your sleep was disturbed.

 - Giving sound advice when you should or shouldn’t work out.
 Uses your own data (age, sex, hormone levels, and biometrics) to determine how much sleep and rest you need to recover.